gtema/openstack/doc/src/osc.md

 Default policy settings return only the address groups owned by the project of the user submitting the request, unless the user has administrative role.

+Standard query parameters are supported on the URI.
+For more information, see [Filtering and Column Selection](#filtering).

 Use the `fields` query parameter to control which fields are returned in the response body.
-Additionally, you can filter results by using query string parameters.
-For information, see [Filtering and Column Selection](https://wiki.openstack.org/wiki/Neutron/APIv2-specification#Filtering_and_Column_Selection).
+For more information, see [Fields](#fields).

+Pagination query parameters are supported if Neutron configuration supports it by overriding `allow_pagination=false`.
+For more information, see [Pagination](#pagination).

+Sorting query parameters are supported if Neutron configuration supports it with `allow_sorting=true`.
+For more information, see [Sorting](#sorting).

 Normal response codes: 200